Proven 8 tips for IELTS Listening Section

 Section 2: Monologue

 The task will be to find matching information or fill in the blanks with a specific word count.
 Here your task will be to find matching information or fill in the blanks with a specific word count.
-It’s mostly instruction based where a professor or management personnel will dictate detailed instructions for a student or employee to follow. tips for IELTS Listening Section
+It’s mostly instruction based where a professor or management personnel will dictate detailed instructions for a student or employee to follow.

 Section 3: Long Conversations

 Here you are required to hear a discussion between a group of people which may be a presentation on a current academic topic.
 Here as the sections progress the complication level can be expected to rise as well.
-You are required to be very precise in your comprehension in order to choose the correct answer. tips for IELTS Listening Section
+You are required to be very precise in your comprehension in order to choose the correct answer.

 Section 4: Lecture